-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.6-8 of 13

-2.6.16 Sharing lessons learned from mishaps or close calls
+2.6.16.
+Sharing lessons learned from mishaps or close calls

-2.6.16.1 After the investigation, decide whether there have any lessons learned to share with other organizations that would prevent them from having a similar safety, health, or environmental mishap:
+- 2.6.16.1 After the investigation, decide whether there are any lessons learned to share with other organizations that would prevent them from having a similar safety, health, or environmental mishap: - a.

-- a.
 If there are any lessons learned, attach them to your final mishap or close call report when you send the report to the Safety and Test Operations Division.
 Enter the lessons learned into the NASA Lessons Learned system at https://nen.nasa.gov/web/ll.
-See NPR 8621.1 and NPR 8715.3, paragraph 1.4.3.k. - b.
+See NPR 8621.1. - b.
 The Safety and Test Operations Division shares lessons learned with: - (1) JSC employees and organizations that would benefit through means such as alerts, announcements, or special reports - (2) Organizations outside JSC that would benefit through the Government Industry Data Exchange Program, product safety bulletins, or other means

-2.6.17 Notification of mishaps
+2.6.17.
+Notification of mishaps

-2.6.17.1 If a mishap occurs:
+- 2.6.17.1 If a mishap occurs: - a.

-- a.
 The Safety and Mission Assurance Directorate shall make notifications per NPR 8621.1. - b.
 JSC shall follow JPD 1712.1 "Management Notification Policy for Use in the Event of Serious Illness, Injury, or Death," current version.

-2.6.18 Training for mishap investigators
+2.6.18.
+Training for mishap investigators

 - 2.6.18.1 Mishap investigators shall have the following training: - a.
 "Introduction to Mishap Investigation" on SATERN (System for Administration, Training, and Educational Resources for NASA), course number SMA-00x-05 - b.
-"Root Cause Analysis" through the JSC Safety Learning Center or the NASA Safety Training Center
+"Root Cause Analysis" through the NASA Safety Training Center

-2.6.19 For more information on reporting and investigating close calls and mishaps
+2.6.19.
+For more information on reporting and investigating close calls and mishaps

-2.6.19.1 You can find more information on reporting and investigating close calls and mishaps in these documents:

-- a.
-NPR 8715.1, "NASA Occupational Safety and Health Programs." - b.
+- 2.6.19.1 You can find more information on reporting and investigating close calls and mishaps in these documents: - a.
+NPR 8715.1, "NASA Safety and Health Programs." - b.
 JPR 1040.4, "JSC Emergency Preparedness Plan," including all annexes.

-2.6.20 Individual responsibilities for reporting and investigating mishaps
+2.6.20.
+Individual responsibilities for reporting and investigating mishaps